edu-maass/immermex-dashboard/docs/TROUBLESHOOTING_FAQ.md

    ```

 2. **Environment Variables**:
-   - Verify all required environment variables are set in Vercel
+   - Verify all required environment variables are set in Render dashboard
    - Check `DATABASE_URL` is correct
-   - Ensure `SECRET_KEY` is configured
+   - Ensure all Supabase keys are configured

 3. **Dependencies**:
    - Check if all Python dependencies are installed
    - Verify `requirements.txt` is up to date

 4. **Logs**:
-   - Check Vercel function logs for detailed error messages
+   - Check Render logs for detailed error messages
    - Look for import errors or missing modules

 #### Q: API returns 422 Unprocessable Entity